codekid211/Heart_disease_prediction/README.md

-# Heart Disease Predicition
+# Heart Disease Prediction

-Introducing AI.works, the ultimate remote work companion.
-A platform for efficient productivity tracking, multilingual meeting assistance, and engaging in insightful content discussions with our intelligent chatbot – your all-in-one solution for efficient digital collaboration.
+Welcome to the Heart Disease Prediction project!
+This repository focuses on the exploration of machine learning algorithms to predict and understand heart disease, with a special emphasis on the often overlooked 18-25 age group.

 ## Dataset
 This project utilizes the heart failure prediction dataset from Kaggle, available [here](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
 The dataset provides a comprehensive set of features for predicting heart failure, forming the foundation for our explorations.

-## Project Breif
+## Project Brief
 ![architecture](assets/PA.jpg)

 Workflow: